Lectionary Bible Studies and Sermons

 Living in line with the gospel

-As a Christian we possess great freedom, "the freedom we have in Christ Jesus."
+As believers we possess great freedom, "the freedom we have in Christ Jesus."
 In Christ we find ourselves totally approved before God, no matter how weak our faith, or how compromised our behavior.
 Yet, freedom in Christ does not mean freedom to sin.
 Freedom from the law does not mean freedom for lawlessness.
 We are freed to appreciate, enjoy, to worship our God.
 Some would want to add, serve our God, but a line from the television series Big Battalions sums it up well, "kings can be served; God can only be worshiped."

 None-the-less, we do need guidelines, principles, for the freedom we possess in Christ.
 His freedom is not freedom for anarchy.
 Our passage identifies one such principle, and it is for Paul the apostle, one of the most important guiding principles for Christian living.
 Our behavior should be "in line with gospel truth", Gal.2:14.
 When Peter separated from his Gentile brothers and sisters over Deuteronomic regulations, he was "not acting in line with gospel truth" and so Paul did not hesitate to expose his "hypocrisy."

 Our actions must not undermine the truth that right-standing in the sight of God is a gift of grace appropriated through faith in Jesus Christ, and is not of good works.
 We must be careful not to give the impression that Christian piety, church association, or moral rectitude, somehow gains God's approval.
+Let us always be children of grace, not of law.

 Discussion